dlongman/website/content/_index.md

     featured_image:  "images/cover.jpg"
 ---

-Welcome to my work in progress blog!
+Welcome to my *work in progress* space on the internet!